nazizanaeer/data550-midterm/README.md

     - we have allowed for customization by sex
       - for building the report with regression for males, set WHICH_CONFIG=male in the terminal
       - for building the report with regression for females, set WHICH_CONFIG=female
-      - for building the report with regression for both, set WHICH_CONFIG=all
+      - for building the report with regression for both, you can just make as the defult is both
     - use command `make` to build final report
   - `renv` package used to add a lock file (`renv.lock`) and folder `renv/` to capture information on packages
   - use make rule `install` to restore package library